conan-io/docs/developing_packages/workspaces.rst

         conan_basic_setup(NO_OUTPUT_DIRS)

-    This is because the default ``conan_basic_setup()`` does define output directories for artifacts as *bin*, *lib*, etc, which is not what the local project layout expects.
+    This is because the default ``conan_basic_setup()`` does define output directories for artifacts such as *bin*, *lib*, etc, which is not what the local project layout expects.
 You need to check and make sure that your build scripts and recipe matches both the expected local layout (as defined in layout files), and the recipe ``package()`` method logic.